Georgia to postpone primaries over virus; 2nd state to do so

-ATLANTA (AP) — Georgia election officials are postponing the state’s March 24 presidential primaries until May because of fears over the new coronavirus.
+ATLANTA (AP) — Georgia’s March 24 presidential primaries will be postponed until May because of fears over the new coronavirus, state election officials announced Saturday, a day after Louisiana also pushed back its primaries.

-Georgia Secretary of State Brad Raffensperger said in a statement Saturday that in-person early voting, which began statewide March 2, will be halted and the election will be moved to May 19, when Georgia’s other 2020 primary elections are being held.
+In-person early voting, which began statewide March 2, will be halted and the election will be moved to May 19, when Georgia’s other 2020 primary elections are being held, Georgia Secretary of State Brad Raffensperger said in a statement Saturday.

-Election officials said in addition to the safety of the public, one of the biggest considerations was the risk the virus posed to poll workers, who are often older.
+In addition to public safety, one of the biggest considerations was the risk the virus posed to poll workers, who are often older, election officials said.

 “Events are moving rapidly and my highest priority is protecting the health of our poll workers, and the community at large,” Raffensperger said.